Risk of no deal Brexit 'very real': Dutch PM Rutte

-THE HAGUE (Reuters) - Dutch Prime Minister Mark Rutte said on Friday Britain could now leave the European Union without a deal, after UK lawmakers rejected a withdrawal agreement negotiated by the EU and Prime Minister Theresa May for a third time.
+THE HAGUE (Reuters) - Dutch Prime Minister Mark Rutte said on Friday that Britain could now leave the European Union without a deal, after UK lawmakers rejected for a third time a withdrawal agreement negotiated by the EU and Prime Minister Theresa May.

 “The risk of a no-deal Brexit is very real,” Rutte told reporters minutes after the vote in the British parliament.